US Chamber of Commerce

 Climate Policy Engagement Analysis

 Engagement with Climate-Related Policy: The Chamber has actively and consistently opposed various forms of climate policy.
-In a March 2025 joint letter to Congress, the group advocated for the use of the Congressional Review Act (CRA) to repeal the EPA’s waivers for California’s regulations to support the decarbonization of transportation.
-In a February 2025 letter to Congress, the Chamber strongly advocated for Congress to repeal the Inflation Reduction Act's methane fee.
-The Chamber opposed the EPA’s use of the Social Cost of Greenhouse Gas Emissions (SC-GHG) to determine the value of climate-related benefits from methane emissions reductions in March 2024 comments to the agency, suggesting that the EPA was acting beyond its statutory authority.
-In October 2023 comments to the National Highway Traffic Safety Administration (NHTSA), the Chamber sought to reduce the stringency of proposed Corporate Average Fuel Economy (CAFE) Standards, arguing that “sustaining annual fuel efficiency improvements in 2027 at the pace proposed is unrealistic” and that the standards “go too far, too fast.”
-In June 2023 testimony by the Global Energy Institute (GEI), a subgroup of the US Chamber, GEI Vice President Heath Knakmuhs strongly opposed the EPA’s power plant rules, reiterating a similar message that the proposed regulations are “too much, too fast.”
-The Chamber went on to submit comments on the power plant rules in December 2023 suggesting that the regulations violate Section 111 of the Clean Air Act.
+In a March 2025 joint letter to Congress, the group advocated for use of the Congressional Review Act (CRA) to repeal the EPA’s waivers for California’s regulations to support the decarbonization of transportation.
+This is consistent with previous advocacy on transportation: in October 2023 comments to the National Highway Traffic Safety Administration (NHTSA), the Chamber sought to reduce the stringency of proposed Corporate Average Fuel Economy (CAFE) Standards, arguing that the standards “go too far, too fast.”

 The Chamber has also been highly active on the Inflation Reduction Act’s (IRA) Section 45V Clean Hydrogen Production Tax Credit.
-In a February 2025 joint letter to Congress, the group opposed a repeal of the credit while emphasizing a prominent role for fossil gas-based hydrogen.
-The Chamber was also highly engaged on the credit in 2024, engaging through several iterations of comments, coalition letters, and direct testimony in which the Chamber advocated for weaker implementation of the tax credit, calling for changes to the framework that would allow exemptions for the use of fossil gas as a hydrogen production feedstock.
-The group also signed a January 2025 joint letter defending the IRA’s carbon capture and storage (CCS) credit, 45Q, without clearly supporting the energy transition or the need for decarbonization in its messaging.
+The Chamber repeatedly engaged on the credit in 2024 through several iterations of comments, coalition letters, and direct testimony in which the Chamber advocated for weaker implementation of the tax credit, calling for changes to the framework that would allow exemptions for the use of fossil gas as a hydrogen production feedstock.
+This advocacy appears to have been successful, with the publication of the finalized rules by the Treasury Department in January 2025 protecting a role for fossil gas-based hydrogen in the credit.
+The Chamber has advocated to defend the finalized regulation from Congressional repeal throughout 2025, including in a June 2025 letter to the US Senate, a February 2025 joint letter to Congress, and a June 2025 joint letter emphasizing a prominent role for fossil-gas based hydrogen in the credit.

-The group has also advocated for permitting reform to facilitate the buildout of fossil fuel infrastructure.
+The Chamber has also advocated for permitting reform to facilitate the buildout of fossil fuel infrastructure.
+In June 2025 letter to the US House Transportation and Infrastructure Committee, it advocated for the passage of the PERMIT Act which would accelerate permitting for fossil fuel projects.
 In a March 2025 joint comment to the Council on Environmental Quality (CEQ), the Chamber advocated for permitting reform to support accelerated development of fossil fuel projects.
-In May 2023, Chamber CEO Suzanne Clarke submitted a letter to Congress advocating for the permitting reform provisions in the Fiscal Responsibility Act, urging approval of the Mountain Valley Pipeline.
+While the organization signed a January 2025 joint letter defending the IRA’s carbon capture and storage (CCS) credit, 45Q, it did not clearly support the transition away from oil and gas or the need for decarbonization in its messaging.

 InfluenceMap collects and assesses evidence of corporate climate policy engagement on a weekly basis, depending on the availability of information from each specific data source (for more information see our methodology).
 While this analysis flows through to the company’s scores each week, the summary above is updated periodically.
-This summary was last updated in Q2 2025.
+This summary was last updated in Q3 2025.

 Show More